-A part of the measured normal deformation in the normal loading tests and a part of the measured shear deformations in the shear tests belong to the deformations in the in the cement and in the contact surfaces between the specimen holders and the shear boxes.
-The deformation measured during the normal loading test not belonging to the deformation in the joints is denoted the system deformation $\delta{N,system}$ .
-By knowing the system deformation, the joint deformation can be obtained as where $\delta{N,total}$ is the normal displacement registered during the normal loading tests containing the joint displacement $\delta{N,joint}$ .
+Part of the measured normal deformation in the normal loading tests and part of the measured shear deformations in the shear tests are due to the deformations in the cement and in the contact surfaces between the specimen holders and the shear boxes.
+The deformation measured during the normal loading test not belonging to the deformation of the joints is denoted the system deformation $\delta{N,system}$.
+By knowing the system deformation, the joint deformation can be obtained as where $\delta{N,total}$ is the normal displacement registered during the normal loading tests containing the joint displacement $\delta{N,joint}$.
 The system deformation in the normal loading test has significance on the obtained results and will be thoroughly discussed below.
 The system deformation during the shear test is assumed to be negligible for the results.